 Announcement: Check out the IVTSF's open volunteer positions!

-Nichole Cubbage, DHSc, is the Founding Executive Director and President of the IVTSF.
+Nichole Cubbage, DHSc, is the Founding Executive Director of the IVTSF.
 As a health scientist, researcher, and advocate, Nichole is dedicated to improving care for families affected by vanishing twin syndrome (VTS) and other multifetal pregnancy complications.
 She leads a research initiative focused on patient-provider communication gaps in VTS and works to translate evidence into practice through partnerships with organizations such as Multiples of America.

 Nichole holds a Doctor of Health Science (DHSc), a Master of Science (MS) in Biotechnology with a specialization in Bioinformatics, a Bachelor of Arts (BA) in Philosophy, and two additional undergraduate degrees.
 Her work bridges the fields of public health, maternal-fetal medicine, and patient advocacy, with a strong emphasis on global collaboration.
 As a mother of two, Nichole brings both professional expertise and lived VTS experience to her mission.